-☐ Infiltration trenches (if storm water is directed to any bored, drilled, driven shaft or dug hole that is deeper than its widest surface dimension, or has a subsurface fluid distribution system);

-☐ Commercially manufactured precast or pre-built proprietary subsurface detention vaults, chambers, or other devices designed to capture and infiltrate storm water flow;

-☐ Drywells, seepage pits, or improved sinkholes (if storm water is directed to any bored, drilled, driven shaft or dug hole that is deeper than its widest surface dimension, or has a subsurface fluid distribution system).
+Infiltration trenches (if storm water is directed to any bored, drilled, driven shaft or dug that is deeper than its widest surface dimension, or has a subsurface fluid distribution em); chan Commercially manufactured precast or pre-built proprietary subsurface detention vaults abers, or other devices designed to capture and infiltrate storm water flow; drill Drywells, seepage pits, or improved sinkholes (if storm water is directed to any bored, ed, driven shaft or dug hole that is deeper than its widest surface dimension, or has a urface fluid distribution system).

-If any of the boxes above are checked, attach documentation in SWPPP/IWPPP Attachment H.
+If any of the boxes above are checked, attach documentation in SWPPP/IWPPP Attachment I.